AxDen-Dev/NRF52_3_Axis_Livestock_Motion_Tracker_example/README.md

 This program is not suitable for mass production and commercialization as an example program.
 <br>

-Customers who puchase mass production and bulk should contact development@axden.io.
+B2B customers should contact development@axden.io.
 <br>

 For B2B customers, we develop firmware optimized for customers' purposes, such as low power, stabilization, and communication with gateways, for free.